Portland, OR Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, Portland has net metering through both Portland General Electric (PGE) and Pacific Power.
-When your solar panels produce more electricity than your home uses, the excess energy flows back to the grid and your meter runs backward, crediting your account at or near the retail electricity rate.
+Yes, Portland, OR has net metering.
+Oregon requires utilities like Portland General Electric (PGE) to offer net metering to residential solar customers.
+When your solar panels produce more electricity than your home uses, the excess is sent back to the grid and you receive a credit on your bill at the retail rate.

-Yes, solar panels typically increase home value in Portland.
-A Zillow study found that homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.
+Yes, solar panels can increase your home value in Portland.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a median-priced Portland home, that can translate to a meaningful boost at resale.